 Goal and Action # Identified Need(s) How the Action(s) Address Need(s) and Why it is Provided on an LEA-wide or Schoolwide Basis Metric(s) to Monitor Effectiveness 1.1 Action: Targeted Intervention for Students Educational Partner feedback has shown that our summer program is not a robust and rigorous program for credit recovery.
-Students, Staff and Parents have all shared that good first instruction and support for students doing the coursework is more beneficial than doing a quick credit recovery in summer.
-Support from all for the regular coursework is critical. track course grades at progress, quarter and semester reporting periods determine how many students may be required to retake a course in the school year (space available) Use of Flex period for make-up and support
+Our unduplicated students, Staff and Parents have all shared that good first instruction and support for students doing the coursework is more beneficial than doing a quick credit recovery in summer.
+Support from all for the regular coursework is critical.
+This action will focus first on students that are identified as homeless, foster or socio-economically disadvantaged, however, this action is expected to benefit all students and reduce the need for summer credit recovery programs. track course grades at progress, quarter and semester reporting periods determine how many students may be required to retake a course in the school year (space available) Use of Flex period for make-up and support